Haan Maine Bhi Pyaar Kiya: Reception

-Taran Adarsh of IndiaFM gave the film 1 out of 5, writing, "On the whole, HAAN MAINE BHI PYAAR KIYA has nothing new to offer to the viewer, barring an exciting star cast.
+Taran Adarsh of IndiaFM gave the film one out of five, writing, "On the whole, HAAN MAINE BHI PYAAR KIYA has nothing new to offer to the viewer, barring an exciting star cast.
 But without the backing of a cohesive script, the best of stars pale into insignificance."
-Ronjita Kulkarni of Rediff.com gave a negative review, writing, "Haan… Maine Bhi Pyaar Kiya leaves much to be desired.
+Ronjita Kulkarni of Rediff gave a negative review, writing, "Haan… Maine Bhi Pyaar Kiya leaves much to be desired.
 I, for one, would have liked to see more than that dazed look and teary eyes.

+In 2011, Rediff.com called it one of the worst films of 2000s, writing, "Lousy acting, lackluster soundtrack and complete lack of excitement (considering there's Dolly Bindra in it), that's Haan...Maine blah blah for you."